• Skip to main content

 You bet!
 This salad turned out so good.
 Actually it has a lot more than rhubarb in it, but that is the secret ingredient that makes this dish very interesting.
 I started by chopping two large stalks of freshly picked rhubarb.
 In went one small red onion diced along with about a cup of chopped fresh asparagus.
 About 1.5 cups of cooked leftover brown rice was tossed in along with one can of drained and rinsed great northern beans.
 The whole shebang was flavored with the juice of one lime and half a lemon, salt and pepper to taste (a lot of pepper) and a good dose (~3 tbsp) of extra virgin olive oil.
 I love the tanginess and texture of the rhubarb pieces as you crunch down on them.

-Filed Under: Uncategorized Tagged With: brown rice, great northern beans, rhubarb, salad
+Written by greg · Categorized: Uncategorized · Tagged: brown rice, great northern beans, rhubarb, salad

 Four courses